 - families with children will still be housed by councils if that’s the best way to help them

-We expect councils to start delivering their new legal duties in 2018.
+Councils will start delivering their new legal duties from 3 April 2018.

-We have been working closely with the government to develop this new law.
-We will carry on working with them as councils get ready for the changes.
-We will also work with councils across England to make sure they make the most of these new duties.
+We worked closely with the government to develop this new law and we're continuing to work with them as councils get ready for the changes.
+We are also working with councils across England to help them make the most of these new duties.